reworkhow/JWAS.jl/docs/src/manual/workflow.md

 ---
 On line 1, the genomic part of the model is defined with the genotype file and variance `G3` (a 3x3 matrix).
+In Bayesian analysis, `G3` is the mean for the prior assigned for the genomic variance with degree of freedom `df`, defaulting to 4.0.
+If `G3` is not provided, a value is calculated from responses (phenotypes).

 ## Step 7: Run Bayesian Analysis
 ```julia